Majd al-Krum: British Mandate

 Orchards, mainly olives, comprised 28% of the farmlands and were significant to the village economy, but to a lesser extent than the neighboring villages, with olive groves occupying a relatively small share of Majd al-Krum's lands.
 Olives were harvested mainly for subsistence use and part of a cottage industry; the residents cracked the olives with stones, boiled them in water, and separated and collected the olive oil as it rose to the surface.
-Most households made their own olive oil soap and used the remains of the processed olives as fuel for their tabun ovens.
-Unlike other villages in the Shaghur valley, Majd al-Krum was well known for its dates, which were partly was marketed in the Galilee's cities.
+Most households made their own olive oil soap and used the olive pits as fuel for their tabun ovens.
+Unlike other villages in the Shaghur valley, Majd al-Krum was well known for its dates, which were partly marketed in the Galilee's cities.
 According to historian Aziz Haidar, the dates "were among the finest in the country".
 Many of Majd al-Krum's residents, including entire families, found seasonal employment during the olive harvests in Rameh and Maghar and the grain harvests in Sha'ab, Damun and Shefa-Amr and, in some cases, Syria's southern Hauran region, where families would take up temporary residence.

-Majd al-Krum had little commercial activity during the Mandatory period, limited to three small general stores by the end of the Mandate in 1948.
+Majd al-Krum had little commercial activity during the Mandate period, limited to three small general stores by the end of the Mandate in 1948.
 Several villagers owned camels and were employed to transport goods across Palestine and to and from Beirut and the Syrian cities of Damascus, Aleppo and Homs.
 A number of the cameleers engaged in commerce of their own in the village.
 In the early 1930s, people in Majd al-Krum increasingly found work in the Port of Haifa and Haifa's tobacco factories (forty households from the village moved to Haifa when their heads gained employment in the tobacco factories).
 A few villagers became police officers there and in Acre.
 By the mid-1930s and especially during World War II, many young men from Majd al-Krum worked transport jobs in British military installations in and around Haifa and Acre, where incomes were twice as high as in the tobacco factories.
 Wage labor in the Haifa region had thus become a primary source of income for several families in Majd al-Krum.